Home / California Probate / Avoiding Probate In California

 When someone passes away, many times family and friends are left determining how to manage and distribute the person’s remaining assets, otherwise known as their estate.
-Depending on the size of the estate and the title in which assets are held, it is often necessary to open a probate case in the local superior court to administer and distribute an estate.
+Depending on the size of the estate and the title in which assets are held, it is often necessary to open a probate case in the local California Superior Court to administer and distribute an estate.

-Probate is a court proceeding under which the court appoints and supervises a personal representative to gather one’s assets, settle any outstanding debts and expenses, and distribute any remainder of the person’s estate, regardless of whether there is a will in place or not.
-In the event the person left a will, the Court will appoint the executor of the will as the personal representative of the estate to distribute the estate in accordance with the person’s will.
-In the absence of a will, the Court will appoint an administrator as the personal representative of the estate, and the estate will be distributed in accordance with state law.
+California Probate is a court proceeding under which the court appoints and supervises a personal representative or administrator to gather one’s assets, settle any outstanding debts and expenses, and distribute the remainder of the person’s estate.
+Probate is required when someone passes away without a valid estate plan in place to avoid Probate.
+In the event the person left a will but their assets are worth over the California Probate amount of $166, 250, the Court will appoint the executor of the will as the personal representative to distribute the estate in accordance with the person’s will.
+In the absence of a will, the Court will appoint an administrator as the personal representative to distribute the person’s estate in accordance with state law.

 In addition to the exposure to costly fees and potential delay, the distribution of an estate through the probate proceeding also renders the matter public.
 As such, information such as the value of one’s assets, beneficiaries to the estate, and conditions for receipt of assets can be made publicly available.

-In California, some of the common ways to attempt to avoid probate or to avoid a full probate include the following:
+In California, some of the common ways to attempt to avoid a probate include the following:

 Many of the options listed above implicate various tax consequences, potential exposure to joint account creditors, and other legal consequences.
-If you need assistance determining whether your estate may be subject to probate or how to avoid probate, we welcome you to contact the Law Office of Christine Padilla at 858.324.4296.
+If you need assistance determining whether your estate may be subject to California probate or how to avoid probate, we welcome you to contact the Law Office of Christine Padilla conveniently located in North County San Diego.